LOOSE-LIPS/loose-lips-2.0/src/routes/blog/vedana-records-va-conexoes-vol-1/index.md

 banner:
   - imported/vedana-records-va-conexoes-vol-1/image980.jpeg
 description: >-
-  One of South America&rsquo;s most exciting labels &#8211; Vedana Records returns with yet another stellar V.A. compilation.
-Founded in Santos in 2016 by Carolina Valdrighi, Rafael Aires, Rog&eacute;rio Soares and Thomas Moreira, they have grown into a global phenomenon &#8211; with a myriad of international artists partaking in this release.
+  One of South America’s most exciting labels – Vedana Records returns with yet another stellar V.A. compilation.
+Founded in Santos in 2016 by Carolina Valdrighi, Rafael Aires, Rogério Soares and Thomas Moreira, they have grown into a global phenomenon – with a myriad of international artists partaking in this release.
 With many of the tracks [...]Read More...
 published: true
 tags: review
 featured: false